horizon-research/edgaze/train_roi_prediction/README.md

 # ROI Prediction Network

-This directory contains the training script for the ROI predition network.
+This directory contains the training script for the ROI prediction network.

 ## Prerequisites

 Before running any code, make sure you download the preprocessed data into current directory.
-There are three important data.
+There are three important data sources.
-* [eye segmentation data mask](https://rochester.box.com/s/y6ryd043x3y1kvsnwlkhssoo42je4eem): this contains the eye segmentation masks which is used to extract edge info.
+* [eye segmentation data mask](https://rochester.box.com/s/y6ryd043x3y1kvsnwlkhssoo42je4eem): this contains the eye segmentation masks which are used to extract edge info.
-* [event iamge data](https://rochester.box.com/s/vbu9f40yu1h580zhp811j9fx38luw2ee): this contains preprocessed event images.
+* [event image data](https://rochester.box.com/s/vbu9f40yu1h580zhp811j9fx38luw2ee): this contains preprocessed event images.
 * [bbox ground truth](https://rochester.box.com/s/a2cfyyg2gc9v1d0bevqxfxfm6cd7ipvx): this is the ground truth for this task.

 ## Training